rikiod/SpaceCommsApp/README.md

 **System Diagram:**
 ![System Diagram](systemDiagram.png)

 **Fig. 1:** System diagram showing inputs and outputs of the proposed system.
-The
+The Arduino is also shown and it's functions, while elementary, are explained.

 My task specifically here is to ask as the translator on planet Earth, meaing that I need to be able to translate between morse code and English.

 **Modern C:**

 Obtaining a basic understanding or Modern C is essential to being able to design an effective system which can translate binary, English, and morse code.
-In order to get started with this, let's take a look at the different types of integers within Modern C:
+In order to get started with this, let's take a look at the different types of integers within Modern C [1](#Citations)
 1. A boolean is a variable which can only hold two values, true or false which only uses 1 byte.
 2. A float is a number which has a decimal point which is stored as 4 bytes.
 3. A word stores an unsigned number from 0 to 65,535.